 Board games are an easy way to encourage healthy brain development in older kids and teens.
 “Strategy games are useful in helping the frontal lobes of the brain develop,” says Beatrice Tauber Prior, Psy.D., a clinical psychologist, author, and owner of the private practice Harborside Wellbeing.
 “Those frontal lobes are responsible for executive function skills, which include planning, organizing, and making good decisions."

-The next time you find yourself going through a rough patch with one of your kids, consider playing a board game together instead of sending him to his room.
+The next time you find yourself going through a rough patch with one of your kids, consider playing a board game together instead of sending them to their room.
 “I often use board games as a mechanism to work on the parent-child relationship,” explains Regine Galanti, Ph.D., a licensed clinical psychologist and professor at the Ferkauf Graduate School of Psychology at Yeshiva University in New York City.
 “They can also be used to increase frustration tolerance in a child.”

 In other words, taking turns and practicing patience during a game — even when things don't go their way — can help little ones practice more respectful responses than stomping off and slamming their bedroom door shut.

 They may help anxious kids learn how to navigate friendships more easily.
 “Because they're structured, board games can provide an easier way to build interpersonal relationships with peers, since the child knows what's expected of them,” says Galanti.
 For kids who struggle with striking up conversations with others, Galanti recommends games that promote structured opportunities for chatter, such as guessing games.